Display ads are possibly the most common, well-known, and easiest way for new, up-and-coming bloggers and website owners to monetize their websites.

 Truthfully, there is no one single answer.
 Multiple types of ads can be utilized at the same time, and work great!
 On the other hand, it’s possible to have a negative effect from using different types of ads.

-It all comes down to optimization.
+It all comes down to optimizing and applying effective display ad practices.

 Here are 3 basic guidelines you should follow to optimize your display ad experience: